-To edit user authentication configuration
+To edit user authentication configuration with domain

-- 1 Sign in to the NetBackup web UI.

-- 2 At the top right, select Settings > Smart card authentication.
+- 1 Sign in to the NetBackup web UI. - 2 At the top right, select Settings > Smart card authentication. - 3 You may want to edit the AD or LDAP domain selection in the following cases: - To select a domain that is different than the existing one - The existing domain is deleted and you want to select a new domain - You want to continue without the domain

-- 3 Click Edit.
+Click Edit.

-4 Select a User authentication domain.
+4 Select a domain.